 There are about 100 divers that die from DCS each year.
 In the US, slightly less than 1,000 divers are treated for DCS each year.
 Over 1/2 of those are divers that did not exceed their NDL limits on the table or computer!
 There was no evident violations of the rules of diving!
 They get "undeserved hits" because there can be no shown violation of present decompression models.

 If you get DCS what happens?
 Generally the symptoms/signs include:

 Unusual fatigue.
 It is not a common symptom.
-This is not like you feel like you could take a nap after a strenuous dive.
-It is overwhelming.
+You do not feel like you would like to take a nap after a strenuous dive.
+The fatigue is overwhelming.
 One diver in Lake George ran out of air at 90' and rapidly ascended.
 Upon entering the rowboat the diver got under the seats and fell asleep.
 When the buddies arrived in the boat they had trouble waking him up.

 An itch and/or rash.
 This is caused by nitrogen bubbles appearing in the fat under the skin.
 The bubble raises the skin causing it to stretch and pull on the nerves causing an itch.
 When the blood arrives to "fight" the bubble it causes a reddening.
 It is similar to a mosquito bite.
 This rash is usually associated with cold water diving.
 It has been associated with a dry suit squeeze.
 The condition may disappear in a short period of time.